gingerbeardman/gingerbeardman.github.io/_posts/2021-04-25-mixing-external-tools-across-deneba-software.md

 ## Result

 So after all this I now have an install of artWORKS (let's call it artWORKS+) that includes additional tools from both UltraPaint and Canvas 3.0 and I had a ton of fun figuring all this out.
 And I'm only 30 years late!
+Here's a download of the combined tools for use with artWORKS: [artWORKS-Tools-Combined.sit](/files/artWORKS-Tools-Combined.sit) (1.1MB).

 ### Footnote